Order of Pedro I: Recipients

 Officially, Luís Alves de Lima e Silva, Duke of Caxias was the only Brazilian awarded the commendation.
 There are discussions as to whether Felisberto Caldeira Brant, the Marquis of Barbacena, would have been honored as a knight or great cross.
 It is supposed, however, that it is a confusion, for the Marquis of Barbacena was in fact the bearer of the Grand Cross granted to Francis I of Austria, the latter being the first to be awarded.
-From what can be found in official records, only this holders of the Order are considered:
+From what can be found in records, only these holders of the Order are considered official outside of any recent conferrals by either branch of the family: